tiago-rorke/git-for-everybody/how_to_undo.md

 	- Edit the src/pages/map.md file, and add a supplier to the list.
 	- Make a commit and push it to your fork on GitHub.
 	- On on your forked repository page, go to 'Pull Requests' and make a new pull request.
-	- If your request is accepted by the original repository owner, you will receive an email notification!
+	- If your request is accepted and merged by the original repository owner, you will receive an email notification!

 - [STEP 6] Make your own recipe webpage
 	- On GitHub, make a new repository for your recipe, and initialize it with a README.md file.